jpereiran/falabella-utils/README.md

 # Falabella-Utils

-Falabella-utils are Python scripts for extracting the information of a SKU from [Saga Falabella](https://falabella.com.pe/falabella-pe/) peruvian website.
+Falabella-utils are Python scripts for scraping the information of a SKU from [Saga Falabella](https://falabella.com.pe/falabella-pe/) peruvian website.

 ## Requirements